LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

-      4. When registering, You will be required to create a password.
+      4. When registering, You will be required to create a password or access through a third-party login supported by Us.
 You are solely responsible for maintaining the confidentiality of Your account credentials and for all activities conducted under Your account.
 In the event that You have reason to believe that Your account has been compromised or is no longer secure, You must promptly notify us at **support@labhouse.io.**